firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/diy-battery-sourcing-and-welding.md

 - Grade-A 50PL and P45B cells now define the performance ceiling, but prices swing from €1–1.5 in the EU to ~$9 in the US, so teams must align sourcing tactics with customs realities before scoping pack power levels.[^1][^2]
 - Copper spot welding remains the gating competency: bargain 90 € welders rarely prove 0.15 mm claims, while K-Weld or Glitter rigs with proper maintenance reliably join 0.1 mm copper for 22 S packs.[^3][^10]
 - Mirono steers newcomers toward Docreate’s ~€100 capacitor welder and copper-under-nickel sandwiches (≈40 J for nickel, 60–70 J for copper) because LSUC-branded caps underdeliver and bare copper strips fail pull tests without a nickel cap.[^1]
+- Before committing to copper busbars, Pandalgns is test-firing a €100–€120 welder at ≈0.1 s pulses to confirm it can join copper reliably—proof that bench tests should precede full 20 S10 P builds.[^welder-trials]
+- Pack shops now expect reinforced printed holders and pro-grade tooling; Pandalgns is redesigning 20S8P cages after flimsy STLs failed, and Noname is pricing a $17 k laser welder to keep precision builds moving.[^stiff-holders]
 - Size busbars with real cross-sectional math instead of stacking nickel.
   - triple 0.30 mm stacks still run resistive at 70 A, so teams now flip to copper once welders are dialled.[^2][^3]
 - Xiaomi Pro 2 and Navee conversions prove 20 S packs fit only when BMS and controllers move.